 Addicted to Repression

-That statement led to a later exchange that was as revealing about the plans of committee member Senator Sam Brownback as about Gonzales' views on sexually explicit material.
-Brownback urged Gonzales to investigate the hypothesis presented
+statement led to a later exchange that was as revealing about the plans of committee member Senator Sam Brownback as about Gonzales' views on sexually explicit material.
+Brownback urged Gonzales to investigate the hypothesis presented before his

-It's grown much more potent, much more addictive, much more pervasive, much more impactful.
+more potent, much more addictive, much more pervasive, much more impactful.
 You cited teenage children you have and that I have, and in our private conversation.
-There's been criticism of the Department of Justice for not enforcing
+There's been criticism of the Department of Justice for not enforcing obscenity laws, work

 Gonzales replied, I will commit to that.
 I will look at that, Senator.

 Beyond Gonzales' "commitment," Brownback's statement contains several troubling elements, not the least of which is his description of the witnesses who testified at the aforementioned panel on the addictive qualities of porn.
 As noted in

 the January AVN, this "amazing set of experts" were in fact not experts at all, according to most of the world's top sex researchers, but agenda-driven ideologues who hate sexually-expressive speech.

 There is no scientifically

 credible evidence for her ideas, said Dr. Daniel Linz, co-author of The Question of Pornography, of the claims of witness Dr. Judith Reisman.
 In fact, the notions of 'sexual addition' generally, including 'pornography addiction' as well as the

 recent concern with 'on-line sex addiction' are highly questionable to most scientists.